-Amanda Duhon, House Coordinator
+Jenny Dyer, House Coordinator

 Board of Trustees

-Michael Duplantier - 2nd Vice President
+Michael Duplantier -- President

-Louis W. McFaul --Treasurer
+Louis W. McFaul -- Assistant Treasurer

 Louis attended St. Martin's Episcopal School where he received the Art Award in his Junior and Senior years.
 He took art lessons from John McCrady in French Quarter.
 He graduated from Tulane University in 1974.
 He was an Art History major and took Sam Wilson’s class at Tulane.
 He worked as Registrar of the Louisiana State Museum 1977-1978.
 He received an MBA from Tulane 1980.
 From 1980 until his retirement in 2013 he worked in banking (mostly at JPMorgan Chase and local predecessor bank, First Commerce Corp.).
 One exception: In 1984-1985 he had a small company producing art prints.
-From 1992 to 1998 he lived in Alexandria, Louisiana, working at Rapides Bank.
-He is on the Board of Directors of the River Oaks Square Arts Center.
+From 1992 to 1998 he lived in Alexandria, Louisiana, working at Rapides Bank, where he was on the Board of Directors of the River Oaks Square Arts Center.

-Hilary Somerville Irvin --Recording Secretary
+Hilary Somerville Irvin -- Corresponding Secretary

 A native of Minter City, Mississippi, Hilary moved to New Orleans 42 years ago from Providence, Rhode Island, where she had the pleasure of working with the grand dame of preservation, Antoinette Downing, who whetted her appetite for urban preservation.
 Hilary holds a B.A. in history from Hollins College and an M.A. in history from the University of New Orleans.
 From 1985 until her retirement in 2013, Hilary served as the principal architectural historian with the Vieux Carré Commission.
 She is now an independent historical and architectural consultant.